recoverysource/handbook/essentials/websites.rst

 each page (or :ref:`resource <url>`).
 This "markup" adds support for tags like ``<b>`` for bold or ``<ul>`` for unordered lists.

+.. admonition:: Further Reading

    The `'History of HTML' chapter of 'Raggett on HTML 4' <web_history>`_ provides a great place to start learning about this fascinating history.

 Visit this `demonstration.html`_ page to see how the following HTML is displayed: